Diagnosis and management of solitary extramedullary plasmacytoma

 - Harvard Medical School

 SEP refers to a solitary non-osseus plasma cell neoplasm in the absence of any other sign of multiple myeloma.
 The diagnosis and management of SEP will be discussed here.
 Note that extramedullary plasmacytomas can arise in patients with multiple myeloma at any time during the course of the disease, and should not be confused with SEP.
 The diagnosis and treatment of other plasma cell disorders (eg, solitary plasmacytoma of bone, multiple myeloma, primary AL amyloidosis, monoclonal gammopathy of undetermined significance) are discussed separately.
-(See appropriate topic reviews).
+(See "Diagnosis and management of solitary plasmacytoma of bone" and "Clinical features, laboratory manifestations, and diagnosis of multiple myeloma" and "Clinical presentation, laboratory manifestations, and diagnosis of immunoglobulin light chain (AL) amyloidosis (primary amyloidosis)" and "Diagnosis of monoclonal gammopathy of undetermined significance".)

 - World Health Organization Classification of Tumours.
 Pathology and Genetics of Tumours of Haematopoietic and Lymphoid Tissues, Jaffe ES, Harris NL, Stein H, Vardiman JW (Eds), IARC Press, Lyon 2001.